awsdocs/aws-doc-sdk-examples/aws-cli/README.md

 ## Running the examples

 Examples are typically written as functions in shell script files that can be sourced from other files.
-Most are accompanied by a unit or integration test script that you can run to validate that each example works.
-The test scripts include setup and teardown to create and destroy any prerequisite resources.
-We take care that all AWS resources that the example creates are also destroyed to avoid incurring any unwanted costs.
 When you're done with an example, we do recommend that you check the resources in your account to ensure that the teardown worked as expected and didn't accidentally leave any resources behind.

 To run the examples, you need to create a shared credentials file.
 For more information about how to set up a shared credentials file, see [Configuration and Credential File Settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in the _AWS CLI User Guide_.

+### Tests

+Most examples are accompanied by a unit or integration test script that you can run to validate that each example works.
+The test scripts include setup and teardown to create and destroy any prerequisite resources.
+We take care that all AWS resources that the example creates are also destroyed to avoid incurring any unwanted costs.

 ## AWS CLI downloads